 Home and Camping Use

-Portable fire pits can also be used on your patio area or deck.
-They have an insulated bottom, which makes them extremely safe to use at an evening party or pool party in the backyard.
+A portable propane fire pits can also be used on your patio area or deck.
+They have an insulated bottom, which makes them extremely safe to use at an evening party or pool party in the back garden.

 Propane vs Wood Fire Pits for Camping

-Many brands make fire pits, but the utilities they provide can differ based on the company that makes them.
-Some are especially fond of their cooking ability, while others are more about creating a simple, comfortable campfire.
+Many brands make fire pits, but the utilities they provide can differ and not all portable fire pits are made the same.
+Some brands concentrate more on cooking, while others are more about creating a simple, comfortable campfire.

-As their name would imply, Camp Chef is a strong contender in the portable propane fire pit market due to its focus on creating a stable cooking source.
-Unlike many brands, they have a much wider variety of large propane fire pits, making cooking in the wild and traveling with large groups significantly easier.
-They also provide tons of accessories to help encourage easier cooking using their fire pits, making them a great option if well-cooked food is your primary value when it comes to fire pits.
+As their name would imply, Camp Chef is a strong contender in the portable propane fire pit market, with a special focus on creating a stable cooking sources.
+Unlike many brands, they have a much wider variety of large propane fire pits, making cooking in the wild and traveling with large groups easier.
+They also provide tons of accessories to help encourage easier cooking while using their fire pits.
+This makes them a great option if well-cooked food is your primary value, including larger groups.

-Similar to Camp Chef, Outland is a brand that’s especially strong for those who enjoy camping and wilderness cooking, but with a more recent set of values due to the company’s later origin year of 2010.
-They have a full understanding of a current camper’s needs, including RV drivers, and as a result, they make surprisingly portable and easy-to-use products that work great for both warmth and cooking.
+Similar to Camp Chef, Outland is a brand well known for producing quality camping and cooking equipment.
+They have a full understanding of a current camper’s needs, including RVers, and as a result, they make excellent portable pit fires and easy-to-use products that work great for both warmth and cooking.

-If you’re looking for a propane fire pit designed for RV users, then Heininger is likely to give you the best quality product for your value.
-These compact devices are incredibly lightweight.
+If you’re looking for a portable propane fire pit designed for RV users, then Heininger is another brand you should consider.

-The Heininger company has specialized in travel appliances and tools since 1998, and its propane fire pit is a great option for those wishing for something that fits and works easily, especially to primarily provide warmth and decoration.
+The Heininger brand has specialized in travel appliances and tools since 1998.
+It's known for quality compact devices are incredibly lightweight, and its propane fire pit is great for those wanting something that fits and works easily.

-Much like many home barbeque pits, portable propane fire pits can have a huge amount of variation between each product or brand.
+Like many home barbeque pits, portable propane fire pits come in different shapes, sizes and features.
 Some are intended for specific situations and have fewer features at lower costs, while others can be much more versatile and effective for those with greater comfort with propane devices and fire pits.

 $100 - $150

-Believe it or not, this price range is going to be the most common and efficient portable propane fire pit you can usually find.
-Products like the Fire Sense Sporty Campfire are certainly quite small, but they’re easy to carry and extremely powerful thanks to their simple design and low propane usage.
-This makes them quite ideal for most camping excursions, and an easy product to keep in any RV.
+This price range is the most common and efficient portable propane fire pit you can usually find.
+Products like the Fire Sense Sporty Campfire are quite small, but they’re easy to carry and extremely powerful thanks to their simple design and low propane usage.
+This makes them ideal for most camping excursions, and an easy product to keep in any RV.

 $150 - $200

-The primary difference between products at this and lower price points are the sizes of the fire pits themselves.
-Most portable fire pits will have smaller dimensions, but premium products like the Outland Firebowl 883 will hit an impressive 24-inch diameter that allows easier cooking of larger items, as well as a larger aura of warmth if you’re traveling with a fuller caravan.
+The main difference between products at this and lower price points are the sizes of the fire pits themselves.
+Most portable fire pits will have smaller dimensions, but premium products like the Outland Firebowl 883 boast an impressive 24-inch diameter.
+This allows easier cooking, and a larger aura of warmth if you’re traveling with a fuller caravan.

-Pros and Cons of Portable Propane Fire Pits
+Pros and Cons of Having a Portable Fire Pit

 Below are the main pros and cons you should be aware of: